mridoni/gixsql/README.md

 The location of the actual path for `GIXSQL_LIB_DIR` depends on several elements:

-- The install path for GixIDE (if you have installed the full-blown IDE) or GixSQL (if you only have installed one of the GixSQL packages)
+- The installation path for GixIDE (if you have installed the full-blown IDE) or GixSQL (if you have installed one of the GixSQL-only packages)
 - The architecture your version of Gix-IDE/GixSQL was compiled for or is running on (x86 or x64)
-- On Windows only: the flavour of GnuCOBOL compiler you are running (MSVC-based or MinGW-based)
+- On Windows only: the flavour of the GnuCOBOL compiler you are running (MSVC-based or MinGW-based)

 For instance, if we are on Windows x64, using GixSQL as shipped with Gix-IDE and an x64 version of GnuCOBOL, MSVC-based, the actual command will be: